proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfmsr/contract.md

 This command composes Contract for new [Drive](../../built_in_features/drive/overview.md) between current [DFMS](../../getting_started/what_is.md) node and multiple [DFMSR](../../getting_started/what_is.md) nodes with conditions to store `space` amount of data for `subscription` time period.

 First of all, a Contract invitation is built from configured arguments and options.
 This invitation broadcasted throughout the network.
-Then, [replicators](../../roles/replicator.md) receive the invitation and decide to accept it or not.
+Then, [Storage Replicator Nodes](../../roles/replicator.md) receive the invitation and decide to accept it or not.
 Their decision is based on the configured fields.
-The composing, at the same moment, awaits the configured amount of [replicators](../../roles/replicator.md) to accept invitations.
-If throughout 10 minutes the minimal amount of [replicators](../../roles/replicator.md) do not accept the invitation - composing fails.
+The composing, at the same moment, awaits the configured amount of [Storage Replicator Nodes](../../roles/replicator.md) to accept invitations.
+If throughout 10 minutes the minimal amount of [Storage Replicator Nodes](../../roles/replicator.md) do not accept the invitation - composing fails.
 In another case, it succeeds.
 From that moment new [Drive](../../built_in_features/drive/overview.md) is considered to be created.

 ### Arguments